American librarianship and human rights: Progressive librarianship and the Critical Library Movement

 The Critical Library Movement describes the shift librarianship has taken towards an interest in social change.
 The critical library movement incorporates progressive librarianship, activist librarianship, socially responsible librarianship, radical librarianship, independent librarianship, alternative librarianship, and anarchist librarianship.
 The movement can be traced to the 1930s push, among library activists to get the ALA to play a larger role in responding to issues which included intellectual freedom, segregation, library unions, and peace.
 The movement has continued into the modern era and encompasses several forms of librarianship.
 Progressive librarianship, or socially responsible librarianship, is the movement of librarians who uphold the values which inform the Critical Library Movement.

 Progressive librarianship entails active advocacy and maintains the view that librarianship should not strictly adhere to ideas of being neutral and apolitical.
-They believe that the libraries role in a free and democratic society necessitates that libraries defend civil and independent democracy for all.
+They believe that the library's role in a free and democratic society necessitates that libraries defend civil and independent democracy for all.

 Not every librarian who believes in human rights is necessarily a progressive librarian or a part of the Critical Library Movement.
 Some librarians have vocally denounced library organizations and staff advocating for issues of social justice or issues that are not obviously and explicitly related to library and information services.
 Some librarians, such as David Berninghausen, argued that the Library Bill of Rights does not include or support taking positions on or getting involved in issues of war, pollution, promoting human brotherhood, upholding the separation of church and state, the voting age, the viability of higher education, or LGBT rights.
 They do not say that such issues are unimportant or must be ignored, but that getting involved with them in a professional capacity could destroy organizations and the profession.
 They believe that it is unethical for librarians to publicly take positions on matters not directly connected to librarianship.
 In the early 1970s this became known as "The Berninghausen Debate".

-However, with the advent of many protests, such as the Occupy Wall Street Movement, many librarians have become politically active in protesting corporate globalization.
+However, with the advent of many protests, such as the Occupy Wall Street Movement, and The People's Library many librarians have become politically active in protesting corporate globalization.
 The Progressive Librarians' International Coalition is an example of a network of librarians who have made human rights an integral part of their goals.